cboydstun/quiz-api/API_Documentation.md

 ### Get all users (requires admin permission)

-Retrieves a list of all users in the system.
+Retrieves a list of all users in the system, including their total number of questions answered.

 ```graphql
 query GetUsers {